-41,000 households
+41.000 households

-the capacity and resilience of various sectors at local and national levels, including health, education, justice and water and sanitation systems.
+budget to cope with the additional financial obligations and income losses resulting from the Syrian crisis, and strengthen the capacity and resilience of various sectors at local and national levels, including health, education, justice and water and sanitation systems.
 At the local level, the JRP assists municipalities in providing access to municipal services and infrastructure, such as solid waste management, energy, transport and environment.
 It also aims to address social imbalances and foster social cohesion between refugees and host community through increasing access to employment.
 For the period of 2020-2022, the JRP's main priority is to empower the systems to address key challenges to protect the dignity and welfare of Syrian refugees and vulnerable Jordanians impacted by the Syrian crisis, emphasizing the need for continuous collaboration with the international community.